 - Schedule an appointment with an advisor in the department in which you wish to declare a major.

 - Return the form by the deadline (see the academic calendar).

 You may submit the Request to Defer Declaring a Major ONLY if you are deferring major declaration because you have yet to complete the prerequisites for a major.
-The process of deferring a major requires the same steps as declaring a major and cannot be used to postpone choosing a major.
+The process to defer declaring a major requires the same steps as declaring a major and cannot be used to postpone choosing a major.
 Forms are available from 101 Monroe Hall.
 Deferral of Major Forms are not valid beyond your fifth semester.

 NOTE: BIS students are not permitted to have a major or a minor from the College.

 Students must enroll in either a major program offered by one of the departments or an interdepartmental program before the last day of classes in the fourth semester; the program must be approved by an official major advisor.

-Students may declare a major in the first year, provided a department or program accepts them.
+Students may declare a major in the first or second year, provided a department or program accepts them.
 Students who transfer as third-years must defer or declare no later than September 30.
 New third-year spring-term transfers must defer or declare by February 1.
 See the academic calendar for the exact deadline for fourth-semester students to declare a major.

 Students who begin the fifth semester without either declaring a major or deferring declaration will be blocked from enrolling in the next semester's classes and may lose their enrollment place.
-No student may begin a sixth full-time semester without a declared major.
+No student may begin a sixth full-time semester without a declared major in SIS.